 The videos are organized by topic, from the most-used French adjectives to super-specific stuff like Olympics vocabulary.
 They’re straightforward and often only a few minutes long, so it’s easy to squeeze in some practice anywhere in your day.

-FluentU has a diverse range of great content, including videos like movie trailers, funny commercials and web series, as you can see here:
+FluentU has a wide variety of great content, like funny commercials, documentary excerpts and web series, as you can see here: